Do pregnant women and people have opportunities to participate in clinical trials?

 Pregnant people are not allowed to take part in most clinical trials.
 For example, they are often excluded from trials testing a drug to manage depression, a vaccine to prevent COVID, or a test for urinary tract infections.

 Public organisations in the UK who spend money on research tell researchers to make their research inclusive of "under-served groups".
 Women, women of child-bearing age, and pregnant women and people are under-served groups.
-Including under-served groups is an ethical principal that clinical trialists (researchers who carry out clinical trials) promise to uphold.
+Including under-served groups is an ethical principle that clinical trialists (researchers who carry out clinical trials) promise to uphold.

 What research did we do?

-This research is an survey.
+This research is a survey.
 A survey is a method used to collect information by asking a group of people questions.
 This online survey collects information from researchers who carry out clinical trials (clinical trialists) who were given money by the National Institute for Health and Care Research.
 The survey asks the clinical trialists about:

 - whether their clinical trials include pregnant people